Timinator2000/PySkillz/markdowns/90 - making contributions/05 - testing.md

 StdOut> Standard Output Channel on Tech.io
 ```

-The user can also print debug output to `sys.stderr`.
-The PySkillz playground uses Tech.io defaults for any debug output.
-It does not create a specific channel, nor is a channel specified when running locally.
+Users can also print debug output to `sys.stderr`.
+The PySkillz playground follows Tech.io’s default behavior: debug output isn’t assigned to a dedicated channel.
+The same applies when running locally — no channel is specified for `sys.stderr` output.

 ************